 Walnuts appear to activate the brain region associated with appetite control

-In another piece research done at Beth Israel Deaconess Medical Center and report on ScienceDaily, researchers looked at the areas of the brain that light up after consumption of walnuts.
+In another piece of research done at Beth Israel Deaconess Medical Center and a report on ScienceDaily, researchers looked at the areas of the brain that light up after consumption of walnuts.
 They fed subject walnuts and did scans of the brain that light up when an area is more active.
 After being fed walnuts, they were also shown pictures of highly desirable foods.
-The images indicated they the subjects were less hungry of full and the images of the desirable foods and less impact than without the walnuts.
+The images indicated they the subjects were less hungry or full and the images of the desired foods and less impact than without the walnuts.

 The bottom line: Walnuts can help with weight loss and it would appear that this is due to less activity in the appetite regions of the brain.
 This would mean that they may suppress appetite.
 Including 30 grams of walnuts per day in an individualized diet may produce weight loss, decreased appetite, and positive changes in food choices.